CONTENTS

 8. Cross-functional project management

-Cross-functional project management is based on direct experience and skills applied in real-life situations.
-It fosters hands-on learning, encourages autonomy and responsibility, and gives participants a clearer idea of how the organization works.
+Cross-functional project management is based on direct experience and leadership skills applied to real-life situations:

 Examples:

-• A project brings together HR, marketing, and finance managers to rethink the recruitment process by integrating artificial intelligence.
+• A project brings together HR, marketing, and finance managers to promote recruitment via LinkedIn Ads.

-• A group of managers work on a Lean project to reduce production waste in the factory.
+• Managers from production and provisioning work on a Lean project to reduce waste throughout the manufacturing process.

 9. Job rotation

-• Geographical rotation (experience in different subsidiaries, regions, or countries)
+• Geographical rotation (across different subsidiaries, regions, or countries)

-• Sector rotation (exposure to different professions within the same company)
+• Sector rotation (across different roles within the company)

 Examples: